 A very peculiar sprite of an enemy soldier with a distinct uniform.
 No one seems to have found a fitting palette for it that colours the mouth and eye (visor?) correctly.
-This is the only animation it has, though they are copies of it rotated in around 32 directions.
+This is the only animation it has, though there are copies of it rotated in around 10 directions.

 This stupid kid has appeared in all of the games' data, but not actually in gameplay. tango_311 provided the real palette.

 These three ladies only have one frame of animation each, and it goes without saying they're unused or else they wouldn't be on this page.
 It's also nigh-impossible to find decent palettes for them. tango_311 got these superior palettes for them, though the last two have rather punk colourations for rural villagers

 The game is already dripping in rotated sprites... but I can't think of a purpose for these tilted splashes.
 There's a watery slope in Mission 1 but it just produces regular hitsparks, not splashes.